-- Food additives and contaminant tolerance levels are specified in individual COVENIN food standards.

-- Food additives are approved during MH's health registration, using COVENIN standards

-- In the absence of a COVENIN standard for a specific food additive, guidelines from Codex Alimentarius are used and are approved on a case-by-case basis by MH.

-- For sausages, ham, meat and meat products in combination with other foods, the total level of nitrite and nitrate must be indicated.

-- "Maximum Level of Chemical Residues" is based on Codex Alimentarius guidelines.

-- When monosodium glutamate (MSG) is used, it would be useful for MH's health registration purposes to specify the level used.
+- Food additives and contaminant tolerance levels are specified in individual COVENIN food standards. - Food additives are approved during registration with the Ministry of Health, using COVENIN standards - In the absence of a COVENIN standard for a specific food additive, guidelines from Codex Alimentarius are used and are approved on a case-by-case basis by MINSALUD. - For sausages, ham, meat and meat products in combination with other foods, the total level of nitrite and nitrate must be indicated. - "Maximum Level of Chemical Residues" is based on Codex Alimentarius guidelines. - When monosodium glutamate (MSG) is used, it would be useful for MINSALUD's health registration purposes to specify the level used.